Hiroshima Peace Memorial Park

 History

-Hiroshima Peace Memorial Park was open for the public in 1954.
-Before the atomic bomb attack the park was the place of a bustling downtown center of Hiroshima.
-On the 6th of August 1945 the commercial and political heart of the city was destroyed by the explosion 600 meters above ground and thousands of people got killed.
+Hiroshima Peace Memorial Park was opened to the public in 1954.
+Before the atomic bomb attack, the park was the place of a bustling downtown center of Hiroshima.
+On the 6th of August 1945, the commercial and political heart of the city was destroyed by an explosion 600 meters above ground, and thousands of people were killed.
 4 years after this tragedy the government of the city decided to create the Memorial Park instead of rebuilding the whole area.
 The construction took till 1954.

 Location